Skip to content

 External Scanners

 The ges scan command integrates with external security tools that must be installed on your system.
 Unlike ges audit (which uses built-in source code scanners), ges scan runs third-party tools.
+It is language-agnostic — it auto-detects your project's ecosystem and runs the correct dependency auditor.

 Basic Usage